NotWoods/mockk-guidebook/docs/mockito-migrate/when.md

 ## `thenThrow`/`doThrow`

 Rather than returning values, stubs can throw errors.
-Mocktio lets exceptions be specified with one of two approaches:
+Mockito lets exceptions be specified with one of two approaches:

 ```kotlin
 val mockedFile = mock(File::class.java)